firebase/firebase-android-sdk/buildSrc/src/main/java/com/google/firebase/gradle/plugins/DackkaPlugin.md

 use an internal variant of metalava called doclava- which allowed us to provide sensible defaults as to how the Javadoc should be rendered.
 Then, we would do some further transformations to get the Javadoc output in-line with what Devsite expects.
-This was a lengthy process, and definitely undesirable.
+This was a lengthy process, and came with a lot of overhead.

 Dackka is an internal solution to that.
 Dackka provides a devsite plugin for Dokka that will handle the job of doclava.
 Not only does this mean we can cut